wallacebrf/Synology-to-TrueNAS/README.md

 - Click `add item`
 - In the `Access Control Entry` area, under `who` select `group` and under `group` select the user needed in this example “Plex”
 - Under the `Permissions` area, `Permission Type` should be set to `Basic` and the `Permissions` should be set to `Traverse` so this app can enter the `apps` data set to get access to the `PLEX` data set within it.
-- Click button `Apply permissions recursively`, agree to the confirmation popup.
+- Click button `Apply permissions recursively`, agree to the confirmation pop-up.
 Note: the `Traverse` option is needed for nested data sets only.
 This allows the PLEX app to "move through" the `apps` data set, but cannot actually access any data within it.
 We need to configure the child data set(s) we want PLEX to be able to access individually.
   - IF the desire is to have this app (Plex) be able to traverse ALL data sets inside the current data set, click the `Apply permissions to child data sets`.
 In this example we will NOT be doing that as we want PLEX to only have access to its data set we created under the apps data set.
 - Click `Save Access Control List`
 - We now need to give the app (PLEX) access to the data set `PLEX` under “apps” in this case the `/volume1/apps/plex`.
 Click on the plex data set and repeat steps above for that data set.
 However for the permissions set it to `Full Control` so the App (PLEX) can control it’s assigned app directory `/volume1/apps/plex`. <ins>For other data sets outside of the apps area</ins>, the default can be used, or limited to just read as desired.